kozross/diablerie/README.md

 ### Portability

-While we don't exclude the use of C, we certainly don't want to limit the platforms on which this code will run.
-We don't rule out, for example, more efficient SIMDed implementations of these functions hidden behind flags, but we don't ever want to require this.
-If you can get a GHC on the platform, this should work too.
+We don't want to limit the platforms on which our code will run in our search for efficiency.
+If you can get a GHC on the platform, `diablerie` should work too, and be _fast_ while at it.

 ### Clarity